Bridging the Usability Gap: Theoretical and Methodological Advances for Spectral Learning of Hidden Markov Models: Introduction

 \subsection{Spectral learning of HMM}

 Figure \ref{fig:SE_HMM_rodu} illustrates the model proposed by \cite{rodu2014spectral}.
 As in the standard HMM, $h_t$ denotes the hidden state at time $t$, and $X_t$ the emitted observation.
-For estimation of the model, these observations are further projected onto a lower dimensional space of dimensionality $d$ and the lower dimensional observations are denoted $y_t=U^\top x_t$.
-We discuss the choice of dimension $d$ and the projection of the observations in Section \ref{subsec: pshmm hyperparameter choice}.
+To estimate the model, observations are projected onto a lower-dimensional space of dimensionality $d$.
+We denote these lower-dimensional projected observations as $y_t$, where $y_t=U^\top x_t$.
+We address the selection of dimension $d$ and the method for projecting observations in Section \ref{subsec: pshmm hyperparameter choice}.

 The spectral estimation framework builds upon the observable operator model \citep{Jaeger2000-vj}.
 In this model, the likelihood of a sequence of observations is expressed as: